discretize/discretize-guides/fractals/nightmare/index.md

 ## MAMA <Item id="50082" disableText/><Label>5,200,519 HP</Label>

-Stack <Boon name="might"/> before jumping down.
-(Now that the mistlock resets cooldowns, <Specialization name="chronomancer"/> can prestack boons and use the mistlock)
+Stack <Boon name="might"/>, <Boon name="Quickness"/> and <Boon name="Alacrity"/> before jumping down.

 MAMA will arise, after being invulnerable for a few seconds its first attack will be a _spinning <Control name="knockback"/>_.
-The first one should be blocked with <Boon name="aegis"/> from the <Specialization name="mesmer"/> as the <Specialization name="elementalist"/>s will be busy casting <Skill id="5501"/>, learn to dodge the consecutive spinning attacks.
-It always hits on the _second_ spin animation.
+This one should be interrupted by CCing the boss fast enough.
+The consecutive spin attacks should be taken care of by the <Specialization name="Firebrand"/> as long as there is not to much AoE, that potentially removes <Boon name="Aegis"/> is around.
+This spin attack always hits on the _second_ spin animation.

 Apart from that, turn away from your party members shortly before the _Vomit Toxin_ hits (orange cone), otherwise you will 'infect' party members in front of you with it.